Is air sealing worth it? Definitely. Air sealing your house can save you money and create a healthier, more comfortable home. Here’s why.

 Yes, but they’re usually done together—and for good reason.

-If you air seal your home without looking at the insulation, you might be leaving the job half done.
+If you air seal your home without proper insulation upgrades, you might be leaving the job half done.
 And it’s not easy to correctly air seal without removing old, expired insulation first.

 Where should you air seal in your house?

 When Sealed air seals houses, we do a thorough review of the home.